 This is the comprehensive online presence of Jimmy Van Luu.

-Jimmy is a designer and design educator based out of Austin, Texas where he is a tenured Associate Professor of Graphic Design in the Department of Visual Studies at St. Edward's University, and Co-founder of the collaborative design practice, Group Project.
+Jimmy is a designer and design educator based out of Austin, Texas where he is a tenured Associate Professor + Program Director of Graphic Design in the Department of Visual Studies at St. Edward's University, and Co-founder of the multi-disciplinary design practice, Group Project.

 Jimmy received his MFA in Design from the University of Texas at Austin, and is an alum of the Land Arts of the American West field study program.
 He previously taught at the University of Illinois at Urbana-Champaign, where he was art director of the literary-arts journal, Ninth Letter, and the inaugural director of Figure One, the School of Art + Design's off-campus exhibition space.
 His publication design work has been recognized by PRINT and Graphis.

-Jimmy is currently working on the following things: Summer residency-ing in at Direct Angle Press; publishing with a Riso MZ790 and GR3770 at @risorisoaustin; raising a standard poodle; eating & breathing.
+Jimmy is currently working on the following things: publishing with a Riso MZ790 at @risorisoaustin; raising a standard poodle; eating & still breathing.

-Jimmy is an avid swimmer and a born-and-raised Texan.
-This information was updated in March of the year 2023.
+This information was updated in January of the year 2026.